Mak2006/graph-nosql-labs/Cassandra CQL.md

 ```

 ### Select statements
-`SELECT * FROM killrvideo.video_recommendations;` // Note - select * is not a good practice and this
+`SELECT * FROM killrvideo.video_recommendations;` // Note - select is not a good practice and select must have the partition key in the where, else C* has to do a FTS.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ5NDU0Mjc4MCwtMjAzNjc0NTA0MSwtMz
+eyJoaXN0b3J5IjpbMTI5NTY0MDcxMiwtMjAzNjc0NTA0MSwtMz
 QwODMzNzE5LDQ5ODM5MzExMiwtNzA3MTg4NDAwLDIwNjgyNjYz
 ODUsLTY1NDgyMDQ5OSwxNTAzNzk0NTg2LDM5MzcxMjAwMF19
 -->